jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/SDKNecessaries.rst

   :doc:`posix <../contributing/posix>`.

 - Free registration is mandatory to use Community Edition versions
-- Since Visual Studio 2022 targeting Windows XP is no longer possible.
+- Targeting Windows XP requires v141_xp (Visual Studio 2017 - XP) platform toolset
-- with Visual Studio 2019 one can still author XP compatible versions with choosing v141_xp platform and a special compiler flag.
+  along with a special compiler flag.
+Moreover XP requires that running system must not have the latest VC++ redistributable but the last XP compatible one.

 Our aim is that sources can be built with all these compilers.
 Though AviSynth+ itself requires c++17, plugins are not obeyed to use it.